openssl/openssl/INSTALL.md

 Build only some minimal set of features.
 This is a developer option used internally for CI build tests of the project.

+### no-cached-fetch

+Never cache algorithms when they are fetched from a provider.
+Normally, a provider indicates if the algorithms it supplies can be cached or not.
+Using this option will reduce run-time memory usage but it also introduces a significant performance penalty.
+This option is primarily designed to help with detecting incorrect reference counting.

 ### no-capieng

 Don't build the CAPI engine.